Obtaining Rights

 It is true that most plays and musicals written before 1920 (Shakespeare or Gilbert & Sullivan, for example) are in the Public Domain, which means that they may be produced without payment of royalties.
 However, this refers only to the original script.
 If you use a modern translation of a Moliere comedy, for example, the new version may be protected by copyright.

-Many publishers offer AACT-member discounts on royalties and rentals--see our listing of current Discounts and Special Offers.
-In addition, ASCAP offers AACT members a special Community Theatre License for playing music used before or after a performance, or during intermission.
-Not an AACT Organizational Member?
-Click here for more information on membership.
+- In addition, AACT members are eligible for a special Community Theatre License from ASCAP and BMI for playing music used before or after a performance, or during intermission.
+(Not an AACT Organizational Member?
+Click here for more information on membership.)

 |